-Pyarmor focus on protecting Python scripts, by several irreversible obfuscation methods, now Pyarmor make sure the obfuscated scripts can't be restored by any way.
+Pyarmor focuses on protecting Python scripts, through several irreversible obfuscation methods, Pyarmor makes sure the obfuscated scripts can't be restored in any way.

 Pyarmor provides rich options to obfuscate scripts to balance security and performance.
-If anyone announces he could broken pyarmor, please try a simple script with different security options, refer to Highest security and performance.
-If any irreversible obfuscation could be broken, report this security issue to pyarmor@163.com.
+If anyone announces they have broken pyarmor, please try a simple script with different security options, refer to Highest security and performance.
+If any irreversible obfuscation has been broken, report this security issue to pyarmor@163.com.
 Do not paste any hack link in pyarmor project.